semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     $%#@

-The print function can be empty, in this instance nothing will be displayed
+The print function can be empty; in this instance, nothing will be displayed.

 ```python